Olivia Attwood reveals blood test result forced her to quit I’m A Celebrity camp

 The presenting duo then asked six multiple choice questions with 60 seconds to answer each, and the help of various lifelines.

-Hancock and Warner were drenched in brown sauce before using Ask The Hosts to make McPartlin correctly answer who plays Sirius Black in the Harry Potter movies – Gary Oldman.
+Hancock and Warner were drenched in brown sauce before using the Ask The Hosts lifeline.
+McPartlin correctly answered who plays Sirius Black in the Harry Potter movies – Gary Oldman.

 They failed to guess which Australian city the Hemsworth brothers were born in, while another question was halted after the campmates watching on tried to give away the correct answer by coughing loudly.

-Hancock and Warner then called Sue Cleaver for help using her as their Phone A Friend for a question that involved the year Coronation Street started.
+Hancock and Warner then called Sue Cleaver for help using their Phone A Friend lifetime, for a question that involved the year Coronation Street started.

 The soap star was drenched while she took the call, with Warner shouting: “Leave Sue alone!”